mhibbins/mhibbins.github.io/docs/_pages/research.md

 with the goal of making more robust inferences in the presence of gene tree discordance.

-### Understanding the genomic basis of parallel evolution
+### Understanding macroevolutionary drivers of genome and transcriptome evolution
 &nbsp;
 ![Figure from Hibbins et al. 2023 in prep](../images/research_3.png)

-A fundamental question in molecular evolution is whether convergence at the phenotypic level is underlain by convergence at the genetic / molecular level.
-Genome-scale datasets are allowing for unprecented insights into this question for highly complex traits.
-I am using modern genomic techniques to answer this question in a variety of systems, focusing on two main topics: 1) the evolution of transcriptional regulation associated with parallel phenotypic evolution; 2) the evolution of mating system and sex chromosome variation among lineages.
+Genomes and transcriptomes vary widely among species.
+The forces shaping this variation are complex and, in many cases, not well understood.
+I am using modern genomic techniques to answer this question in a variety of systems, focusing on two main topics: 1) the evolution of transcriptional regulation associated with parallel phenotypic evolution; 2) the evolution of sex chromosome gain, loss, and turnover.